 Transracial parenting is when a parent or parents are legally responsible for a child that has a different ethnic or racial background.
 Transracial adoption and transracial parenting have steadily increased in more recent years, in part due to domestic adoptions, international adoptions, interracial marriages, and more.
 In 2016, one study determined that approximately 40% of adoptions were transracial.
 More than ever before it seems, families hoping to adopt are open to the possibility of transracial parenting.

 Though transracial parenting can be incredibly rewarding, it also comes with some very unique challenges as well.
-As the number of transracial families began to rise, families weren’t always acknowledging or embracing ethnic or racial differences within the family.
+One of them being, the adopted child experiencing racial discrimination, in this article Pepperdine University details five tips for addressing these types of incidents.
+Additionally, as the number of transracial families began to rise, families weren’t always acknowledging or embracing ethnic or racial differences within the family.
 So, over time, according to Adam Pertman, executive director of the Evan B. Donaldson Adoption Institute, “An extreme majority of transracially adopted kids … grew up wishing they were white or thinking they were white, not wanting to look in mirrors.”

 Being raised in a family that looks so different is bound to affect how a child views the world, but the way adoptive parents approach it can determine whether the child sees their transracial background as positive or negative.
 If you are interested in learning more about transracial adoptions and parenting, below are the different ways families have tackled these issues along with the invaluable memories and lessons they learned from their experiences.